 Signs within 24 hours of calving

 The immediate signs that usually occur within 24 hours of calving would be relaxation of the pelvic ligaments and strutting of the teats.
 These can be fairly dependable for the owner that watches his cows several times a day during the calving season.
-The casual observer or even the veterinarian who is knowledgeable of the signs but sees the herd infrequently cannot accurately predict calving time from these signs.
+The casual observer who is knowledgeable of the signs but sees the herd infrequently cannot accurately predict calving time from these signs.

 The relaxation of the pelvic ligaments really can not be observed in fat cows, (body condition score 7 or greater).
 However, relaxation of the ligaments can be seen very clearly in thin or moderate body condition cows and can be a clue of parturition within the next 12 - 24 hours.
 These changes are signs the producer or herdsman can use to more closely pinpoint calving time.